 There are a number of circumstances that may give rise to an Invited Tender:

 - The tender may relate to a panel arrangement, common use agreement or standing offer arrangement through which only suppliers who have already been approved are invited to tender.

-- The tender may be a limited tender in which a government agency makes a direct approaches to a supplier(s) of their choice.
+- The tender may be a limited tender in which a government agency makes a direct approach to a supplier(s) of their choice.
 Limited tenders usually only occur in very specific circumstances, such as under extreme urgency or if goods and services can only be provided by one supplier.

 - The tender may in fact be below the financial threshold for a tender and whilst it is called a “tender” the procurement process being followed is that of for a quote and is being sent to invited organisations only.

 What CAN you do?
 There is no harm in contacting the issuer and asking to be invited (however gatecrashing is not an option).
 Whilst it is unlikely that they will extend you an invitation you can at least ask how you can get on the invite list for the next tender!